 What is the advantage of taking Academii courses?

 First, virtually no program like Academii exists.
 There are a small number of expensive personalized coaching services, a few higher education-related blogs, and a handful of lone faculty members making social media posts on these topics, but no true comprehensive, cohesive, and accessible curriculum that joyfully and chronologically helps scholars through each stage of the academic search.
 Second, the Academii Dean successfully entered academe very early in his career, then progressed in time to full professor.
 Along the way, he has held not only teaching positions, but also mid-and-upper level administrative roles.
 These have included roles held throughout his career including posts as Associate Director, Program Director, Area Director, Extension Site Director, Department Chair, Associate Dean, Dean, Chief Academic Officer, Associate Vice-President, and other roles within the Provost's Office and Presidents Council.
-Serving in these high-level roles continues even now, as the Academii Dean serves and is involved on a near-weekly basis as a key part of or personally directing academic search processes.
+Serving in these high-level roles continues even now, as the Academii Dean serves and is involved on a near-weekly basis as a key part of or personally directing academic search processes and related faculty development.
 This current and expansive bird's-eye view of the search and candidating experience is invaluable in helping aspiring scholars like those seeking assistance from Academii.

 What are Academii courses like?